nsymms/jobscheduler-docker/Readme.md

-# ** Work in Progress **
 # Docker setup of SOS Berlin's JobScheduler

-I'm using stock docker images from SOS Berlin and the official PostgresSQL image.
+_Note:_ I'm using stock docker images from [SOS Berlin](https://hub.docker.com/r/sosberlin/js7) and the official PostgresSQL image.
 All taken from DockerHub.

 So here I've put together a docker-compose version of a simple setup that contains the database, JOC, Controller, and one agent.
 I'd like to make a Kubernetes cluster / helm chart setup some day so that there could be agent and controller scaling, but that's a later project.